supalarry/api-symfony-v3/README.md

 ## Usage

-Endpoints can be accessed at port 8098:
+- Endpoints can be accessed via port 8098

 http://localhost:8098/{endpoint}

-All keys for POST body can be in any case.
+- All JSON keys can be a combination of upper and lowercase letters.
 If required key is **name**, then API accepts **Name**, **nAmE** etc.

-Request body also can include redundant keys.
-If name and surname keys are asked, and user also adds eye-color key, the API works just fine.
-It grabs what is necessary and ignores the rest.
+- API ignores redundant keys.
+If name and surname keys are required, but user also adds birthdate key, the API only grabs keys it needs.

-If invalid endpoints or non existing users, products or orders are requested, API returns an empty body with 404 status code.
+- If invalid endpoints or non existing users, products or orders are requested, API returns an empty body with 404 status code.

-Accessing '/' displays HTML welcome page.
+ - Accessing '/' displays HTML welcome page.

 ## Endpoints